iamtango/React-Learning/README.md

             <Instamart />
             <Suspense/>

-# @Never Ever Dynamically load ur component into the the Another Component
+# Never Ever Dynamically load ur component into the the Another Component